GeoNode/documentation/docs/setup/docker/vanilla-docker-installation.md

 docker-compose up -d
 ```

+!!!
+Note
-> **Note**: This command drops any change you might have done manually inside the containers, except for the static volumes.
+    This command drops any change you might have done manually inside the containers, except for the static volumes.

 ### Remove all data and bring your running GeoNode deployment to the initial stage